WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 The value assigned to a directive is a string pointing to a specific state, selector, action, or effect. *Using a Namespace is highly recommended* to define these elements of the store.

-In the following example we use the namespace `wpmovies` (plugin name is usually a good namespace name) to define the `isPlaying` selector
+In the following example we use the namespace `wpmovies` (plugin name is usually a good namespace name) to define the `isPlaying` selector.

 ```js
 store( {